IanMckibb/F2021-3010-Project/README.md

 ## How To Run:

-Download the Game_exec folder, then run the executable inside of it.
+Download the Game_exec zip folder, then run the executable inside of it.
 Simply press start on the menu to begin the game.